 In recent years, in order to meet the needs of the expansion of communication capacity and the high functionality of long-distance transmission optical fiber networks, DWDM technology has been developing with the popularization of optical fiber trunk lines.
 The most powerful technology in the DWDM system is the practical application of the fiber amplifier.
 In the communication system, restricted by the conditions of fiber laying in the early days, it is complicated to transmit high-speed signals by one fiber.
 But it is easier to realize if the four-wave DWDM transmission of 2.5Gbps×4 is used.
 Therefore, the development of DWDM since the late 1990s has also promoted the progress of EDFA.

-The optical fiber communication system can be divided into three basic units: optical transmitter, optical fiber, and the optical receiver.
+The optical fiber communication system can be divided into three basic units: optical transmitter, optical fiber, and optical receiver.